-Emissions of particulate matter (TSP, PM10, PM2.5) have only been estimated for aluminium production, ferroalloys production, the agriculture sector and from tobacco smoking.
-The trend in emissions of PM10 can be seen in Figure 2.9.
+Emissions of particulate matter (TSP, PM{10} , $PM{2.5}$) have only been estimated for aluminium production, ferroalloys production, the agriculture sector and from tobacco smoking.
+The trend in emissions of PM{10} can be seen in Figure 2.9.
 As emissions have only been estimated for few sources the trend should be interpreted with care.

 Emissions from the metal production sector overweigh the estimated emissions of particulates in Iceland.
 As stated above, the production capacity in the metal production sector has increased substantially.
-Aluminium production has increased from 87.839 thousand tonnes in 1990 to 806.319 thousand tonnes in 2011 and from ferrosilicon production has increased from 62.792 thousand tonnes in 1990 to 105.193 thousand tonnes in 2011.
+Aluminium production has increased from 87,839 tonnes in 1990 to 821,021 tonnes in 2012 and from ferrosilicon production has increased from 62,792 tonnes in 1990 to 118,359 tonnes in 2012.

 Agricultural emissions stem from practices associated with the cultivation of grass and barley fields as well as livestock manure management.
-Total PM emissions from agriculture were 0.15 Gg in 2011.
+Total PM emissions from agriculture were 0.11 Gg in 2011.

-In 2010 the volcano Eyjafjallajökull started erupting.
-The eruption lasted from 14th of April until 23rd of May.
-During that time around 6000 Gg of PM10 were emitted or around 10,000 times more than total estimated man made emissions in 2010.
-In 2011 the volcano Grímsvötn started erupting.
-The eruption lasted from 21st until 28th of May.
+In 2010 the volcano Eyjafjallajökull erupted.
+The eruption lasted from 14^{th} of April until 23^{rd} of May.
+During that time around 6000 Gg of PM{10} were emitted or around 10.000 times more than total estimated man made emissions in 2010.
+In 2011 the volcano Grímsvötn erupted.
+The eruption lasted from 21^{st} until 28^{th} of May.
 The eruption at Grímsvötn was much larger than at Eyjafjallajökull, and it has been estimated that during the first day more sulphur and particulates were emitted than during all the Eyjafjallajökull eruption.
-An estimate of the total particulates using the ratio of sulphur emissions from the two eruptions (1000/127).
-This gives an approximate estimate of of around 47,000 Gg PM10 and 13,000 Gg of PM2.5.
+An estimate of the total particulates emitted has not been estimated but the EA has scaled the emissions of particulates using the ratio of sulphur emissions from the two eruptions (1000/127).
+This gives an approximate estimate of of around 47.000 Gg PM{10} and 13.000 Gg of $PM{2.5}$.
 These emissions are not included in national totals.

 Figure 2.11.
-Emissions of PM10 from 1990 - 2011, Gg.
+Emissions of PM{10} from 1990 - 2012, Gg.